roebel/pysndfile/README.md

 Note that for compiling from sources you need to install requirements listed in requirements.txt file before starting the compilation.
 Moreover you need to install libsndfile as described in the previous section.

 If the libsndfile (header and library) is not installed in the default compiler search path you have to specify the library and include directories to be added to this search paths.
-For this you can use either the command line options --sndfile-libdir and --sndfile-incdir that are available for the build_ext command or specify these two parameters in the setup.cfg file.
+For this you can either set the environment variable SNDFILE_INSTALL_DIR to the installation path or specify sndfile_libdir and sndfile_incdir in the setup.cfg file.

+### self-contained extension

+Both when installing from pypi or building a wheel from source (or sdist) the extension will need the libsndfile shared library, which must be available at runtime.

+Since version 1.4.7, it is possible to integrate libsndfile into the extension, removing this requirement.
+This will greatly increase the size of the extension, but can be useful to avoid conflicts between different libsndfile versions or to build a self-contained wheel.

+To do this, the installed libsndfile must include static libraries for itself and its dependencies.
+Then define the PYSNDFILE_USE_STATIC environment variable (either without a value or to anything except 0) before installing or building as usual.
+The dependencies will be searched using pkg-config if available, or by looking for possible dependencies in the same directory as libsndfile itself.

+In some installations of libsndfile though, the pkg-config information is incorrect (usually a missing or misspelled dependency), which will lead to an error when building/installing or importing.
+In this case, also define the PYSNDFILE_IGNORE_PKG_CONFIG environment variable and build/install again.

 #### Windows ####